Rounding it up

 Most people go into the winter expecting to spend quite a bit on presents, but the holidays can also be a great time to start saving for the year ahead.

-If you’re already using your KOHO prepaid Visa to avoid holiday debt, you can take advantage of the many cash back rewards you get in the form of PowerUps.
-Everytime you purchase a gift this holiday season with your KOHO card, you instantly earn cash back.
+If you’re already using your KOHO prepaid Mastercard to avoid holiday debt, you can take advantage of the many cash back opportunities.
+Every time you purchase a gift this holiday season with your KOHO card, you get cash backs on the must-haves.

-For even more cash back on your spending, take advantage of Partner PowerUps by shopping with our stellar list of merchant partners, and earn extra funds to give yourself a bit of financial wiggle room as you shop this holiday season.
+For even more cash back on your spending, take advantage of bonus cash back by shopping with our stellar list of brand partners, and earn extra funds to give yourself a bit of financial wiggle room as you shop this holiday season.

 5. Recognize that gifts aren’t your only option